A boilerplate to create Universal React Application.

 Added in: v1.2.0

-: root directory for serving static files when running index.js
+index.js: Node server-side script to run the server.public: root directory for serving static files when running index.js.

 To build a Docker image, you first have Docker installed on your machine or your build environment.
 The installation and documentation can be found here and here.
 We recommend you to first look at these resources unless you have already used Docker.